-Car accidents can cause a many different types of injuries, including fatal injuries.
-Thanks to the advancement in automobile safety technology, the risk of injuries has reduced a great deal.
+Car accidents can cause many different types of injuries, including fatal injuries.
+Thanks to the advancement in automobile safety technology, the risk of injuries have reduced a great deal.
 Today, occupants often escape from crashes with few or minor injuries.
 Although these technological advancements have greatly reduced the fatality rates, there is no way injuries can be prevented altogether.

 People aged 65 and above are more susceptible to suffering hip fractures.
 However, even young people may suffer a broken hip in the event of a car crash.
 Elderly women suffering from osteoporosis are at the highest risk of suffering a hip fracture.

 The condition is characterized by joint pain caused by inflammation and swelling of the bursa.
-Bursar are fluid filled sacs that provide a protective cushion to the joints.
+Bursar are fluid-filled sacs that provide a protective cushion to the joints.
 The impact of the crash can cause the tendons to move over the bones, and this can result in severe pain.

-The force of the impact of the car accident can make the ball like joint at the top of the femur slip out of it socket, and cause severe pain and immobility.
+The force of the impact of the car accident can make the ball like joint at the top of the femur slip out of its socket, and cause severe pain and immobility.
 This injury is often accompanied by damaged ligaments as well.

 The injury involves extensive damage to the cartilage that surrounds the bony edge of the pelvis socket.
 Car accidents are known to be the most common cause of these injuries.

 This condition is most commonly seen in gymnasts, ballet dancers, and athletes, however, it may also develop as a result of a severe car accident.
 The patient often experiences severe pain and a snapping sensation.
 It is often accompanied by an audible snapping sound.

 Serious car accidents often involve blunt force that can be enough to cause fractures to the hip bone.
 Stress fractures can be extremely painful, and lead to huge medical expenses with long recovery time.